Table of Contents

 Q 6.
 Can you elaborate on your skills?

 In answer, you can give in-depth details of all the technologies you have used in your work experience.
-You have to be clear with all the terminologies and techniques you have gone through to emphasize to the interviewer that you have plenty of enough knowledge about the trending industry.
+You have to be clear with all the terminologies and techniques you have gone through to emphasize to the interviewer that you have plenty of knowledge about the trending industry.
 In addition, you can also mention that you learned the Japanese language (can be online/offline) as a part of your interest or for business reasons.

 Q 7.
 Can you explain how your experiences match the current job position in our company?